-In Table~\ref{tab:example_epp_results} we present AUC and EPP scores for four selected models for \textit{ada\_agnostic} data set from experiments described earlier.
-To recall, in Section~\ref{q:1}, on the example of Kaggle ranking, we postulate that AUC score does not provide probability interpretation.
-EPP address this issue so we can assess the probability of one model winning with another model according to Property~\ref{property:q:1}.
-Descending order according to averaged AUC is different from EPP ranking.
-The lowest EPP score has the kknn model even though the lowest averaged AUC corresponds to glmnet.
-The difference between AUC of the first and AUC of the second model equals $0.001497$, the difference between AUC of the third model and the forth score equals to $0.00395$.
-Due to EPP's asset we can estimate probability that gbm beat ranger with $logit{(1.27 - 1.08)} \approx 0.55$ probability.
-In second pair of glmnet and kknn models despite to close averaged AUC there is only $0.83$ likelihood that glmnet defeat kknn model.
-This dissimilarity are not emphasized by AUC score since averaged crossvalidation scores miss variability of metrics.
+In Table~\ref{tab:example_epp_results}, we show AUC and EPP values for the four selected models for the \textit{ada\_agnostic} data set from experiments described earlier.
+To recall, in Section~\ref{q:1}, in the example of Kaggle ranking, we postulate that AUC score does not provide a probability interpretation.
+EPP addresses this issue, so we can assess the probability of one model winning against another model according to Property~\ref{property:q:1}.
+The descending order according to the averaged AUC is different from EPP ranking.
+The lowest EPP value has the \texttt{kknn} model, even though the lowest averaged AUC corresponds to \texttt{glmnet}.
+The difference between AUC of the first and AUC of the second model equals $0.001497$, the difference between AUC of the third model and the fourth score equals $0.00395$.
+Due to EPP, we can estimate the probability that \texttt{gbm} beats \texttt{ranger} with $logit{(1.27 - 1.08)} \approx 0.55$ probability.
+In the second pair of \texttt{glmnet} and \texttt{kknn} models, despite the close to averaged AUC, there is a $0.83$ likelihood that \texttt{glmnet} will defeat the \texttt{kknn} model.
+These dissimilarities are not emphasized by AUC score, since the averaged crossvalidation scores miss the variability of metrics.

-The procedure of computing the EPP score takes into account the distribution and stability of AUC scores.
-In~above example, in addition to close averaged of AUC, gbm and ranger models have similar scores in particular splits closely concentrated around mean ( Figure~\ref{fig:boxplot_cv_example1}).
-Therefore, ranger model wins 201 matches out of 400.
-This similarity of gbm and ranger is visible in the EPP score and probability interpretation.
-In the second pair glmnet model gains higher performance measure than kknn model in 14 out of 20 splits and majority of glmnet's AUC scores are much higher than averaged AUC.
-In consequence glmnet model defeats kknn model in 264 out of 400 duels.
-EPP scores reflect this~disproportion.